mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 be used to calculate "2-Week Retention" and "3-Week Retention".

 ### Full example query for 1-Week Retention variants

+Finally, we can put these UDFs to use by aggregating numerators and denominators to calculate real retention metrics:

 ```
 WITH base AS (